gitter-badger/JavaBot/README.md

 Open up /database/users.odb and open table "users"

 Enter a suitable ID (since it is the primary key, do not include a duplicate ID.
 Increment the largest ID.
-For example, if the largest ID is 5, just use 6.) into the ID field, enter "blahblahblah" into the username field and enter "blahblahblah" into the password field.
+For example, if the largest ID is 5, just use 6.) into the ID field, enter the 2nd parameter into the username field and enter the 3rd parameter into the password field.

 Now, authenciation is secured.
 You can log in through:
 login [your chosen username without brackets, may not be your nick] [password]"